Library of Congress: Digital

-The library's first digitization project was called "American Memory".
-Launched in 1990, it initially planned to choose 160 million objects from its collection to make digitally available on LaserDiscs and CDs that would be distributed to schools and libraries.
+The library's first digitization project, American Memory, was launched in 1990, and was initially planned to choose 160 million objects from its collection to make digitally available on LaserDiscs and CDs, which were distributed to schools and libraries.

 After realizing that this plan would be too expensive and inefficient, and with the rise of the Internet, the library decided to instead make digitized material available over the Internet.
 This project was made official in the National Digital Library Program (NDLP), created in October 1994.
 By 1999, the NDLP had succeeded in digitizing over 5 million objects and had a budget of $12 million.
-The library has kept the "American Memory" name for its public domain website, which today contains 15 million digital objects, comprising over 7 petabytes of data.
+As of 2022, the library's website contains 914 million unique digital objects, comprising over 21 petabytes of data.

 American Memory is a source for public domain image resources, as well as audio, video, and archived Web content.

 Nearly all of the lists of holdings, the catalogs of the library, can be consulted directly on its website.
 Librarians all over the world consult these catalogs, through the Web or through other media better suited to their needs, when they need to catalog for their collection a book published in the United States.
 They use the Library of Congress Control Number to make sure of the exact identity of the book.

 Digital images are also available at Snapshots of the Past, which provides archival prints.

 The library has a budget of $6–8 million each year for digitization, meaning that not all works can be digitized.
 It makes determinations about what objects to prioritize based on what is especially important to Congress or potentially interesting for the public.
 The 15 million digitized items represent less than 10% of the library's total 160-million-item collection.

 The library has chosen not to participate in other digital library projects such as Google Books and the Digital Public Library of America, although it has supported the Internet Archive project.

 Congressional

-In 1995, the Library of Congress established an online archive of the proceedings of the U.S. Congress, THOMAS.
-The THOMAS website included the full text of proposed legislation, as well as bill summaries and statuses, Congressional Record text, and the Congressional Record Index.
-The THOMAS system received major updates in 2005 and 2010.
+In 1995, the Library of Congress established THOMAS, an online archive of the proceedings of the United States Congress, which included the full text of proposed legislation, bill summaries, and statuses, Congressional Record text, and an index of the Congressional Record.
+In 2005 and again in 2010, the THOMAS system received major updates.
 A migration to a more modernized Web system, Congress.gov, began in 2012, and the THOMAS system was retired in 2016.
-Congress.gov is a joint project of the Library of Congress, the House, the Senate and the Government Publishing Office.
+Congress.gov is a joint project of the Library of Congress, the House, the Senate, and the Government Publishing Office.